Getting into Your Subaru

 Regardless of the Access Key style, the starting process for Subaru vehicles is the same.
 Hold the Access Key against the Start / Stop ignition switch with buttons facing out towards you, as shown.
 The vehicle and the Access Key will talk to each other for a few moments, after which a chime or ‘ding’ will be heard.

 The Start / Stop ignition has now been switched to the “ACC” or “ON” position.
 With the brake pedal still depressed, push the Start / Stop button to start the engine.
+Like similar systems from Toyota and Hyundai, etc., you might opt to simply push the button with the key fob to start it.

 Note: If you have made an attempt to start the vehicle without success, there may be residual pressure in the brake system and a new warning light may appear (left) or text message to Step on the Brake.
 Press the brake pedal very, very hard when trying to start the vehicle again to be sure that the release switch behind the pedal is engaged.
 Check out this page for more!

-Finally, check our Video Page for additional help.
+Finally, check our Videos for additional help.